privacybydesign/irma-documentation/yivi-docs/docs/yivi-frontend.md

 ```

 Then we can instantiate Yivi core.
 Let's assume we already have an endpoint `/get-irma-session`
-in our backend that starts a relevant IRMA session at the [`irma server`](irma-server.md).
+in our backend that starts a relevant IRMA session at the [`yivi irma server`](irma-server.md).
 Let's say the endpoint
 returns a single session package (in JSON) without any backend token.
 ```javascript
 const yivi = new YiviCore({